mariacarreira/calc_level_ChimeraX/README.md

 To predict the isosurface level for density maps and visualize them at those levels, open the ChimeraX GUI and execute the following commands in the ChimeraX command line:
 ```
-pip install torch (if not already installed in your ChimeraX environment)
+pip install torch (in case this error message appears ''ModuleNotFoundError: No module named 'torch''')
 open map(s) (*mrc format)
 open calc_level_ChimeraX/calc_level.py
 volume calc_level #1 (e.g., for multiple maps, volume calc_level #1,2 or volume calc_level #1-5)